darthkrallt/AO3rdr/README.txt

 https://github.com/Caligatio/jsSHA/releases/tag/v1.5.0

 BUGS
-- fix "last visit" (it's undefined when you bookmark from tags page)
-    - undefined after the 4th+ crawled aticles POST crawl
-    - but it is hitting the "inside emitter crawler"
-    - visit is getting set in those entries on crawl
-- randomly adds one entry when on the "works" page
 - adds when on an individual work page without user action
 - broken on bookmarks page (again... *sigh*)